The Power of Color - A journey through feelings, emotions and associations

 The power of color.
 I know it sounds pretty easy, right?.
 Those of you that have had a logo designed with us will know that one of the questions we ask on the order form is what colors you have in mind for your design.

-But just why is color so important?
-This article is the introduction to a series that will explore the importance of color in branding and advertising.
+But just why is color so important?.
+This article is the introduction to a series that will explore the power of color and the importance of color in branding and advertising.
 Here I will briefly discuss the physical and psychological effects of color on consumers, while in subsequent articles I shall be taking you on a journey through the rainbow, exploring the meanings and associations behind a number of commonly used colors.

 So, the first way that the power of color works on us is purely physical.
 Determined by the way the human eye and brain process light.
 Namely, how visible a particular color makes something appear.
 Furthermore, every woman knows that a black dress will make her look smaller than a white one.
 I know that to be true.
 Also, a light colored text on a dark background has been found to be easier to read than a dark colored text on a light background.

 Some combinations has the power to make you wince

 As you can see, some colors work well together.
 I believe that while other combinations can make you wince, the power of color is also that colors can match tonally, or be complementary.

 I understand that complementary colors are those opposite one another on the color wheel.
 For instance, purple and yellow, blue and orange, green and red etc. Furthermore, using complementary colors will typically give you a more striking design than tonal colors.
 Understandably, all of these are important points to consider when choosing the colors for your logo.